Orange CT Homepage

 Delinquent

 If you owe delinquent Motor Vehicle taxes on any vehicle in your name, you may not renew any registrations at the Department of Motor Vehicles without paying your taxes first.
 ALL past due taxes in your name must be paid in full.
-If you pay your past due motor vehicle taxes with a check (debit / credit card online only) you will not receive a DMV clearance for up to 11 days.
-If you need clearance sooner you may pay in the Tax Collector's office with cash (only) and will receive clearance the following business day.
+If you pay your past due motor vehicle taxes with a check or debit / credit card you will not receive a DMV clearance for up to 10 days.
+If you need clearance sooner you may pay in the Tax Collector's office with cash (only) and will receive clearance the following business day at no additional charge.

 If you sold your real estate and receive a tax bill, please contact the Tax Collector's Office.
 If you receive a real estate bill and you escrow your taxes, please forward the bill to your mortgage company and come to the office to have the escrow bank added to your record.
 IF YOU ARE MOVING, YOU MUST LET THE TAX ASSESSORS OFFICE KNOW!!!
 YOU WILL BE ASKED FOR YOUR NEW ADDRESS TO SEND TAX PAYMENT BILLS TO!
 YOU ALMOST ALWAYS HAVE A TAX BILL THAT YOU WILL OWE SINCE TAXES ARE COLLECTED IN ARREARS!
 THE TAX OWED CANNOT BE DETERMINED UNTIL AFTER THE TOWN'S BUDGET HAS BEEN APPROVED IN MAY!!!
 If you no longer own the motor vehicle on which the tax bill is based or you have moved, please contact the Assessor's Office at 203-891-4724 , 4723 or 4722.
 Written documentation as to the disposition of the vehicle and license plate is required by the Assessor in order to receive proper credit.
 Remember that when you receive a motor vehicle tax bill, nine months of the year covered by the bill have already passed.